Robert-M-Lucas/h-mail/docs/generated/PowClassification.md

 # PowClassification

-JSON Schema missing a description, provide it using the `description` key in the root of the JSON document.
+Represents a classification in the `PowPolicy`

 ### Type: `string`